Universal Studios Japan Tickets Explained The Complete 2026 Guide

 Should You Buy USJ Tickets Before You Go?
 (Spoiler Alert: Yes You Should!)

-Universal Studios Japan tickets are (based on my experience) THE most popular theme park tickets in Japan: and they sell out much more often than Tokyo Disneyland tickets.
+As a result, Universal Studios Japan tickets are (based on my experience) THE most popular theme park tickets in Japan: and they sell out much more often than Tokyo Disneyland tickets.
 This is particularly true of the Express Pass tickets, which can even sell out on the day their released for peak periods such as the spring Cherry Blossom season, Christmas and New Year, public holidays and school holidays.

 It’s also worth noting that you CAN’T buy tickets on the day at Universal Studios Japan any more.
 There used to be ticket booths at the front of the entrance to the park selling tickets, but while these booths are still here, they’re no longer open and handling ticket sales.